-If you’re looking for an easy and delicious mulberry jam recipe then look no further than this one.
+If you’re looking for an easy and delicious mulberry jam recipe then look no further than this simple recipe.

 It’s the perfect way to use those homegrown mulberries.